Dangote Group

-The Dangote Group is a Nigerian multinational industrial conglomerate, founded by Aliko Dangote.
+The Dangote Group is one of Nigerian multinational industrial conglomerate, founded by Aliko Dangote.
 It is the largest conglomerate in West Africa and one of the largest on the African continent.
-The group employs more than 30,000 people, generating revenue in excess of US$4.1 billion in 2017.
+The group employs more than 30,000 people, generating revenues of more than US$4.1 billion in 2017.

 History

 The company was founded in 1981 as a trading enterprise, importing sugar, cement, rice, fisheries, and other consumer goods for distribution in the Nigeria market.
 The group moved into manufacturing in the 1990s, starting with textiles, moving onto flour milling, salt processing and sugar refining by the end of the decade.
 The company next moved into cement production, growing rapidly and moving into other African countries.
 A high degree of vertical integration is a hallmark of Dangote Group's operating strategy.

 The group now owns and operates over 18 subsidiaries, operating in ten African countries.
-Dangote Cement, is one of these subsidiaries that is listed on the Nigerian Stock Exchange, with its market capitalization accounting for almost 20 percent of the total capitalization of the Nigerian Stock Exchange.
+Dangote Cement, is one of these subsidiaries and is listed on the Nigerian Stock Exchange, with its market capitalization accounting for almost 20 percent of the total capitalization of the Exchange.
 Dangote Group is headquartered in Lagos.

 In 2016, Dangote signed a contract with CNOOC Group for the installation of a large underwater offshore pipeline.
 The pipeline, when completed, will extend from Bonny (Rivers State) through Ogedegbe, Olokola to Lekki and the Escravos Lagos pipeline, finally terminating at the West Africa Gas Pipeline.

 Overview

 Dangote Group was created in the late 1970s, when Aliko Dangote established a venture that traded sugar and other consumer goods, which was funded by a $3,000 loan from his grandfather.
 Later, the group would gradually expand into trading other commodities, such as rice.
 In 1981, he established two business enterprises, Dangote Nigeria Limited, and Blue Star Services, this was a period when import licenses were required to import bulk commodities, the firm then sought to acquire import licenses for various commodities including steel, baby food, and aluminium products.
 He then added the shipping and the importing of cement to his group's portfolio.
-Dangote competed (and competes) with Lafarge, a French company that imported and produced the bulk of African cement.
+Dangote competed with Lafarge, a French company that imported and produced the bulk of African cement, which remains a major rival.

 When the import license era was discontinued in 1986, the firm concentrated in bulk importing of salt, sugar, and rice and gradually reduced its cement business.